 There is some good news, though.
 Most empty lots had to have been volunteered for annexation into an HOA in order for the HOA to have power over them.
 If they were never formally annexed and there’s no house there, chances are that the HOA won’t be able to do anything about you.

 Saying that tiny homes are a legal grey area is an understatement.
 The laws can become incredibly nitpicky and can easily pull the rug out from underneath your feet as a tiny house owner.
+Before building or purchasing a tiny house, make sure to abide by zoning laws in your area.
+If not, you can expect legal challenges, making your whole tiny house journey more complicated and potentially jeopardizing your investment.
 Your best bet here is to do a lot of research and/or look into living in a tiny home community that has already been legally greenlit.
-When playing around with the idea of living in a quirky home, it’s always smart to look before you leap.